(This post may contain affiliate links. Please read our disclosure policy for more information.)

 66. The Chapel on the Rock

-St. Catherine of Siena Chapel has survived flood and fire, but still stands tall, perched upon a rock in Allenspark, just outside of Estes Park.
-There are no masses held at the church anymore, but the building is open to the public.
+St. Catherine of Siena Chapel still stands tall after surviving floods and fires.
+Perched upon a rock in Allenspark, just outside Estes Park, visitors can explore the area and inside the church.
+No masses are held at the church anymore, but the building is open to visitors.

 10758 CO-7, Allenspark

 Jim Bishop has been constructing an impressive castle all on his own for the past 60 years.
-Visitors can climb, play, and explore throughout the castle found on the edge of the San Isabel National Forest.
-Bishop Castle is open to the public to explore year-round, free of charge (though donations are accepted).
+Visitors can climb, play, and explore throughout the castle on the edge of the San Isabel National Forest.
+Bishop Castle is open to the public to explore year-round, free of charge (though donations are accepted and appreciated).

 12705 State Highway 165, Rye